Second Assistant Directors

 Talent Coordination

-Expert management of cast movements across Germany's decentralised production landscape, from Berlin studio pickups to Bavarian Alps location transfers.
-Coordination with German casting agencies and talent representatives.
+Pro management of cast movements across Germany's decentralised production scene, from Berlin studio pickups to Bavarian Alps location transfers.
+Planning with German casting agencies and talent representatives.

 03.